 I’m only now digging more deeply into the power of labyrinths.
 My mother-in-law has been fascinated by them and has educated herself in their potential for decades.
 She’s visited the Chartres Cathedral which houses the, undoubtedly, most famous labyrinth of its type.
 I knew when I created the logo for my business that this winding path reflected our individual journeys (whether perfect or not), community building, and growth, but there’s so much more to gain from this moving meditation.

-Last Saturday our family visited the labyrinth at Alice’s Garden in Milwaukee’s near northside Lindsay Heights neighborhood.
+Last Saturday we visited the labyrinth at Alice’s Garden in Milwaukee’s near northside Lindsay Heights neighborhood.
 The focus for World Labyrinth Day (annually, the first Saturday in May) was peace.
 The intention as we moved through this gorgeous herb and perennial-lined labyrinth was to breathe in the world’s violence on our way to the center, collectively recognize our experiences as we gathered in the middle, then breathe out our delight and good energy on the path back out.
 It’s not easy for me to stay completely focused on one thought these days, but this practice was another noble attempt.
 I really did feel a sort of spiritual transformation with each cleansing breath.
 The trick is holding onto that peacefulness well into the day and the week.

 Alice’s Garden holds weekly labyrinth walks June through August and has outlined a “theme” or intention for each week on their schedule.